 In this post I’m going to show you how to stop using blogging as a way of bringing a handful of new visitors to your website, and start using it strategically to build your email list.
-To do that, I’m going to talk about content upgrades, what they are, give you some top examples, and explain how to set them up on your website.
+To do that, I’m going to talk about content upgrades.
+I’ll explain what they are, give you some top examples, and show how to set them up on your website.

 Phew – that’s a lot to cover!
 Let’s get started.